michauhl/RBPBench/README.md

 ##### Compare search results

-`rbpbench search` and `rbpbench batch` produce the RPB and motif hit statistics files which can then be input into `rbpbench compare` in order to benchmark peak callers, or generate comparisons between different cell types and CLIP-seq protocols.
+`rbpbench search` and `rbpbench batch` produce the RBP and motif hit statistics files which can then be input into `rbpbench compare` in order to benchmark peak callers, or generate comparisons between different cell types and CLIP-seq protocols.
 Again an HTML report is produced with plots for each possible comparison found in the input files.